VamsiAkula8984/AppliedMLProject/README.md

 - The CIFAR-10 dataset is balanced .
 Each class has 6000 images of which 5000 images are used to train and 1000 images are used to test the model.
 - Because of the fact that that we only have one feature, there is no question of multiple features co-related.
 The only important feature is the pixel values of the image.
 ### Feature Engineering:
 - With the X values between 0 - 255, it is difficult to train the model.
-Hence all pixel values are normaklised to 0 - 1 for easy training process.
+Hence all pixel values are normalised to 0 - 1 for easy training process.
   ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/e1e420ed-d4af-4b3a-b1d7-8f5d4068b637)
 - Each Y label corresponds to a class.
-Hence a list named 'classes' is declared with all ten calss categories.
+Hence a list named 'classes' is declared with all ten class categories.
   ![image](https://github.com/VamsiAkula8984/AppliedMLProject/assets/149032259/ac9187a1-678f-4b14-8067-f172e6513594)
+## Model Fitting
+### Train / test splitting
+The train / test split for CIFAR-10 dataset is already standardised.
+The dataset is divided into five training batches and one test batch, each with 10000 images.
+The test batch contains exactly 1000 randomly-selected images from each class.
+The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
+Between them, the training batches contain exactly 5000 images from each class.